Friday Fuse: Part 3- Top Trends Retailers Must Embrace 2022: Checkout Revolution: v. 2.0

-Welcome to a new year… and to another edition of Friday Fuse!
-We’re continuing our series on “Top Trends Retailers Must Embrace in 2022.”
+Welcome to a new year… and to another edition of Friday Fuse: Retail Trends!
+We’re continuing our series on “Top Retail Trends to Embrace in 2022.”
 So far, we’ve talked about two crucial pieces to the puzzle: how to keep a healthy balance of in-store & online retail and one-stop shopping.

 Traditionally, most of us would think of an in-store purchase process as entering a store, perusing through the options, colors, and sizes.
 When we’re ready, we enter the checkout line and wait our turn to hand over our merch to a cashier and pay.